 Those who develop an addiction to alcohol or drugs inevitably sacrifice many aspects of their lives.
 For adult addicts with children, addiction affects the lives and well-being of every member of a family.
 Those who are younger sacrifice relationships, job opportunities, and financial security in the name of substance abuse.
 However, rates of addiction among teens and the college-aged are growing at an alarming rate with many at that age requiring treatment in order to overcome chemical dependencies.
-The implications of this is that there are many college-aged individuals who have gone through active addiction and the process of recovery and must continue their lives while doing their best to sustain their newfound sobriety.
+The implications of this are that there are many college-aged individuals who have gone through active addiction and the process of recovery and must continue their lives while doing their best to sustain their newfound sobriety.
 For those who have received treatment for addiction and are faced with the prospect of returning to college to finish their degrees, the prospect of sustaining sobriety in spite of the pervasive drinking and partying of campus life can be daunting.
 Here’s how you can return to college after getting sober.

 Returning to college while in recovery

 People often describe their college years as the best time of their lives.
 It’s the period during which teens flourish into young adults while discovering who they are, what they want to do with their lives and create a more concrete plan for the future.
 Of course, college is more than just a time of self-discovery; this also represents a time during which individuals broaden their minds, considering alternate points of view and developing a more in-depth knowledge of their intended fields of study.
 However, an important part of one’s college years is also the social experience.
 Many college students make friends with whom they will remain close for the rest of their lives.
 Meanwhile, the quintessential college experience can often include a fair amount of partying.
-While this is to be expected as individuals stretch their proverbial wings, there are some that inevitably take this aspect of campus life too far, pushing the limits of experimentation to an place of high risk and danger.
+While this is to be expected as individuals stretch their proverbial wings, there are some that inevitably take this aspect of campus life too far, pushing the limits of experimentation to a place of high risk and danger.